tunkhine126/se-code-challenge/README.md

-## New Story Charity: Build a simple web app
+## New Story Charity: Code Challenge!
 This app will use the XKCD API to display a web comic.
 The goal is to always have a finished product ready to be improved upon with new features.

 This web application uses the XKCD API to build two distinct features.